- Location: Outer Hebrides

 Temple Cafe, Northton – a mini stone hobbit house on the beach with good soups, bread and bakes

-Machair Kitchen, Talla na Mara – great seafood and local fare from the decks with one of the best views in Harris.
+Machair Kitchen, Talla na Mara – great seafood and local fare from the decks with one of the best views in Harris and a great place to drink Harris Gin.
 Nearby, there is also the new and excellent pop-up restaurant Flavour

 Skoon Gallery, Geocrab – excellent coffee and home-baking within an art gallery

 Bay of Harris Community Centre, Lackalee – super-friendly cafe great for hearty soup and mighty scones.
 Have a look through the visitors’ book to find Charles and Camilla’s entry – they were out inspecting the Household tweed no doubt!

 Sam’s Seafood, Rodel – a personal favourite try the seaweed roast potatoes, lobster flatbreads or salmon goujons.
 The list of delicious seafood changes daily.
 Takeaway only but lovely views to savour.

 Harris Community Shop, Leverburgh – well stocked